miteshgaonkar/slack-file-upload-bot/README.md

 3. Update the fileArr slice in the main.go file with the name(s) of the file(s) you want to upload.

-4. Build and run the Go program.
+4. Build and run `go build ./slack-file-upload` the Go program.

-Command

-go build ./slack-file-upload

 The program will attempt to upload the specified file(s) to the designated Slack channel.
 If the upload is successful, it will print the name and URL of the uploaded file(s).
 If there's an error, it will print the error message.

+## Images

 ![1](https://github.com/miteshgaonkar/slack-file-upload-bot/assets/56105301/c75f3187-4c2b-4e5d-b750-a528e6932314)